Baby Blues, Postpartum Depression, Anxiety, and Psychosis: What New Parents Should Know

 Postpartum Anxiety

+A lot of parents who come to see me don't describe themselves as depressed.
+They describe themselves as terrified.
+Constantly.
+About everything.
 Postpartum anxiety can show up as relentless worry about the baby's safety, an inability to sleep even when the baby is sleeping, or panic attacks that seem to come from nowhere.
 For some people, it's more physical — a racing heart, chest tightness, nausea that never quite goes away.
-It's exhausting to live in that state.
-It also tends to get better with the right support.
+Anxiety can be exhausting and frightening, but support and treatment can help you feel like yourself again.

 Postpartum Psychosis